 Often these roadway bollards are installed with a flexible mounting and feature reflective striping.
 They are meant to direct and keep appropriate vehicles in proper lanes, however it is likely that they will experience accidental contact or bumping from cars.
 Flexible materials minimize damage to vehicles, while keeping traffic in place.

-- Bollards on Sidewalks
+Bollards on sidewalks

 Heavier bollards can be used to guard pathways or crosswalks where pedestrians may be standing close to a roadway waiting to cross.
-This is especially necessary when a sidewalk or pedestrian walkway is emptying into a vehicular street.
+This is especially necessary when a sidewalk or pedestrian walkway empties into a vehicular street.
 Bollards both warn pedestrians that they are approaching a roadway while also alerting drivers that they are approaching an area frequented by people.
 Often, these are safety yellow, or another brightly colored bollard that is strong and heavy, to prevent pedestrians from being accidentally struck by vehicles that pass too closely.
 On streetscapes that feature historic architecture, decorative iron bollards, with or without chain, are also often used to separate vehicular and pedestrian traffic on sidewalks.
 These decorative iron bollards may or may not be installed to provide impact resistance.

-Bollards in Parking Lots
+Bollards in parking lots

 Bollards have a wide scope of uses in parking lots and garages for providing safety to cars and pedestrians.

-Bollards are often used to guard the perimeter of parking lots; preventing unauthorized vehicle entry and exit.
+Bollards are often used to guard the perimeter of parking lots, preventing unauthorized vehicle entry and exit.
 Chains may be used to connect bollards to provide the appearance of continuous perimeter security.